Kattis/problemtools/README.md

 **WARNING:** By default, docker containers to _NOT_ persist storage between runs, so any files you create or modify will be lost when the container stops running.

-There are several way of getting around this:
+There are several ways of getting around this:

 1) Persist any changes you want to keep to a remote file system/source control (e.g Github)